TOTAL EQUIPMENT TRAINING – FORKLIFT OPERATOR TRAINING

 The Occupational Safety Health Administration (OSHA) estimates forklifts cause roughly 85 fatal accidents per year.
 All told, over 11% of all forklifts in the United States will be involved in some kind of accident each year.
 However, OSHA estimates that nearly 77% of all reported forklift accidents could have been avoided with proper training.

 Forklift operators are regulated under OSHA 1910.178, Powered Industrial Truck.
-In this standard, OSHA requires all employers to develop and implement forklift operator training programs for the employers before driving a forklift, no matter how small of part operating a forklift is for their job duties.
-OSHA requires that forklift training programs include:
+OSHA requires forklift refresher training every three years.
+In this standard, OSHA requires all employers to develop and implement forklift operator qualification training programs for their employee’s before operating a forklift, no matter how small the project may be, proper training is needed when operating a forklift.
+OSHA requires that forklift training programs include the following:

 - Fundamental principles of proper forklift operation

 - Potential hazards of utilizing a forklift in the workplace

 - General OSHA safety standards for powered industrial trucks/forklifts

 Our forklift training consists of several modes of teaching:

 - We use lectures based on OSHA/ASME regulations, interactive, site specific, practical training.

 - We use practical training on your equipment by conducting demonstrations and exercises that are site specific.

 - Before you let an employee operate a forklift, as their employer, you must be sure that the employee is competent to operate a forklift safely.